-As of version 3.4, the Prodoc installation places two files in the %ProgramFiles[x86]%\Prodoc Ltd\Prodoc Customised Export Documentation\ location.
-A gateway file that performs redirection and version checking, and a configuration file pointing to the database.
+The Prodoc III Client keeps itself up-to-date in step with the server version.
+To do this, the installation process creates two files in %ProgramFiles[x86]%\Prodoc Ltd\Prodoc Customised Export Documentation\; a gateway file that performs redirection and version checking, and a configuration file pointing to the database.